OfficeDev/office-scripts-docs/docs/tutorials/excel-office-scripts-tutorial.md

 5. Select cells **A2:C2** (the "Oranges" row) and set the fill color to orange.
 6. Stop the recording by pressing the **Stop** button.
 7. Fill in the **Script Name** field with a memorable name.
 8. *Optional:* Fill in the **Description** field with a meaningful description.
 This is used to provide context as to what the script does.
-For the tutorial, you can use "Color-codes rows of a script".
+For the tutorial, you can use "Color-codes rows of a table".

    > [!TIP]
-   > You can edit a script's description later by going the **Script Details** pane, found under the Code Editor's **...** menu.
+   > You can edit a script's description later from the **Script Details** pane, which is located under the Code Editor's **...** menu.

 9. Save the script by pressing the **Save** button.